WILD BUCK AMERICAN RYE WHISKEY

 • Indian – Paul John Peated.

-The rule I use is: If it’s under 15% alcohol or if the base is wine, it goes in the fridge once it’s open.
+The rule I use is: If it’s under 15% alcohol or the base is wine, it goes in the fridge once it’s open.
 Spirits like whiskey, rum, gin, vodka, etc., don’t need to be refrigerated because the high alcohol content preserves their integrity.

 Wild Buck American Rye Whiskey is generally best served at room temperature if served straight up.

-Wild Buck American Rye Whiskey is 100-Proof (50% alcohol).
-Most commercial whiskeys are 40-Proof (20% alcohol).
+Wild Buck American Rye Whiskey is 100-proof (50% alcohol), while most commercial whiskeys are 40-proof (20% alcohol).

 Wild Buck American Rye Whiskey can be mixed with:

 • Ginger.
-Ginger is the perfect sidekick for whiskey, as its complexity of flavor ranges from sweet to hot, medicinal and earthy, depending on its context and concentration.
+Ginger is the perfect sidekick for whiskey, as its complexity of flavor ranges from sweet to hot, medicinal, and earthy, depending on its context and concentration.

 • Sweet Vermouth.